stephenh/stephenh.github.com/pages/first-principles.markdown

 In complicated/enterprise environments, it's very common for a project to require output from multiple teams.

 Invariably, Team A's work will require some amount of output from Team B.

+:speech_balloon: I think that the important thing here is to minimize cross-team dependencies, not serialized development.
+I would actually argue that on a personal level, most developers would prefer serializing their work instead of context-switching between multiple threads.

 Avoid thrashing
 ---------------